 Miscellaneous Chemicals and Drugs Associated with Hepatotoxicity

-Exposure to carbon tetrachloride, chlorinated hydrocarbons, hexachlorethane, carbon disulfide, arsenic, monensin, pentachlorophenols, phenol, paraquat, halothane (goat, llama), isoflurane, phenobarbital, tannic acid, copper disodium edetate, and high doses of ivermectin may cause centrilobular necrosis and hepatic failure.
+Exposure to carbon tetrachloride, chlorinated hydrocarbons, hexachlorethane, carbon disulfide, arsenic, monensin, pentachlorophenols, phenol, paraquat, halothane (goats, llamas), isoflurane, phenobarbital, tannic acid, copper disodium edetate, and high doses of ivermectin may cause centrilobular necrosis and hepatic failure.
 Phosphorus causes primarily periportal changes.
 Active hepatitis to cirrhosis may be seen after use of isoniazid, nitrofuran, halothane, aspirin, or dantrolene in large animals.
 Erythromycin, rifampin, anabolic steroids, phenothiazine tranquilizers, some diuretics, quinidine sulfate, and diazepam have been associated with cholestasis and icterus.

 Aflatoxins and fumonisins can cause hepatic injury and failure in ruminants, swine, and horses.
-Fusarium toxicosis is the most common mycotoxicosis causing liver failure in horses, while aflatoxins only sporadically cause hepatic failure in this species. (see Mycotoxicoses.)
+Fusarium toxicosis is the most common mycotoxicosis causing liver failure in horses, whereas aflatoxins only sporadically cause hepatic failure in this species. (see Mycotoxicoses.)

 Blue-Green Algae Intoxication